-Resources to Help you Build your PSAP’s “Comprehensive Stress Management Program” (CSMP)
+Resources to Help you Build “Comprehensive Stress Management Program” (CSMP)

-With this post we now offer resources to assist North American 911 centers in implementation of this NENA Standard.
-The links below will bring you to these documents.
-Use by Public Safety Answering Points (PSAPs) and other 911 stakeholders seeking to advance the Standard is encouraged.
+links below will bring you to these documents.
+Utilization by Public Safety Answering Points (PSAPs) and other 911 stakeholders seeking to advance the Standard is encouraged.
 (Please note that 911WF’s efforts and resources related to this NENA Standard are offered as a non-profit service which while not officially affiliated with NENA is intended to support expedited and widespread adoption of the Standard.)

 We hope you will enjoy and benefit from use of these resources.
 Please be sure to tell us about your efforts to implement your CSMP/Wellness Programs, ask for help as needed, and share your success stories so we can post them as support to other 911 centers.
 We also welcome input about these documents and this project from all 911 stakeholders as we expand and improve our offerings.